agl-alexglopez/agl-alexglopez.github.io/about.md

 ### Keyboard

-So I said I enjoy learning things unrelated to typing words on a screen.
-Building a mechanical keyboard does not involve typing words on a screen, so this still counts by technicality.
+I said I enjoy learning things unrelated to typing words on a screen.
+Building a mechanical keyboard does not involve typing words on a screen.
+This counts by technicality.

 ![discipline](/assets/images/discipline.jpg)